Curates

 The Curate Training Programme

-Overall, the main aim in curacy is to prepare clergy to be sufficiently skilled, experienced, resilient and spiritually engaged to embark on the challenges and opportunities of the next stage of ministerial life beyond curacy.
+Overall, the main aim in curacy is to prepare clergy to be sufficiently skilled, experienced, resilient, and spiritually engaged to embark on the challenges and opportunities of the next stage of ministerial life beyond curacy.

 Every curacy will therefore continue the work of formation for ministry which has already begun, and will develop and foster new skills and experiences through a combination of life in the parish, training days relevant to context, pathway and stage of curacy, reflection with curate colleagues, and a rigorous review process.